DSA Class

 Default Value: ""

-This is the subject of the certificate used for client authentication.
+The subject of the certificate used for client authentication.

 This property must be set after all other certificate properties are set.
 When this property is set, a search is performed in the current certificate store to locate a certificate with a matching subject.

-If a matching certificate is found, the property is set to the full subject of the matching certificate.
+If a matching certificate is found, the field is set to the full subject of the matching certificate.

 If an exact match is not found, the store is searched for subjects containing the value of the property.